 Desirable Pasture Species

-Some of the plants listed here are OK in small quantities (Yarrow, Plantain) but you would not want the plant to take over.
+Some of the plants listed here are OK in small quantities eg: Yarrow and Plantain but you would not want them to take over.

 Crested Dog's Tail

 This is a very common grass especially in dry areas and is great for horses.
 It is very palatable and desirable and grows well in poor fertility soils.
 Click on the image for a bigger picture.

 *We are now including this grass in the ‘Recreational Horse Mix’ (for people with kids ponies or those who just want the quiet ride at the weekend), along with brown-top, yorkshire fog, and cocksfoot.

 Persists in low-fertility soil

 Under 10% NSC

 Tends to smother clover growth (good!)